HeyRV logo

 Other possible online scams involve fake RV auctions or selling platforms.
 They typically advertise or offer their purchasing services on well-trusted websites and ask that you click on a link that’ll take you to their website, which boasts thousands of interested sellers and easy sales.
 The link will take you to a form asking for personal information, usually your bank’s routing number and account information.
 Once submitted, the scammers will drain your account.

 When selling an old RV, you’ll often connect with legitimate buyers, honest folks who are interested in your old rig.
 However, there’s always the chance that Mr. Nice Guy isn’t so nice and he’s looking to hustle you somehow.
-Savvy sellers know how to protect themselves from scams, but first-time sellers sometimes get conned.
+Savvy sellers know how to protect themselves from RV trader scams or fraud, but first-time sellers sometimes get conned.

 6 Tips to Keep Your Old RV Selling Experience Safe and Scammer-Free